 A parliamentary report of 1776 listed local workhouses operating at Lewes Borough and at St Thomas in the Cliff, each with accommodation for 30 inmates.

 The parish of All Saints, Lewes, had a workhouse on the south side of School Hill.
-By 1758, the proprty, by now used as an almshouse, had become run down and the vestry ordered that it should be sold and a new one built.
+By 1758, the property, by then used as an almshouse, had become run down and the vestry ordered that it should be sold and a new one built.
 The replacement was erected on St Nicholas Lane and when it was sold in 1869, it consisted of six cottages and another building to its rear.
 The St Thomas workhouse was on South Street in Lewes.
 The Lewes parish of St Ann(e) (also known as St Peter and St Mary Westout) had its own workhouse on the south side of the High Street, just to the east of its junction with St Anne's Crescent, now the site of a reservoir.

 The Lewes Poor Law Union was formed on 10th August 1835.
 Its operation was overseen by an elected Board of Guardians, 11 in number, representing its 7 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):